What are Prebiotics? Feeding the Good Guys.

 With wildbrine Sriracha, you get prebiotic garlic.
-With our Organic Coleslaw, you get apples, onions, and garlic.
 Our sauerkraut contains garlic.
 Our kimchi not only contains garlic, but also prebiotic sea vegetables and onions.
 And the probiotic live cultures in our Salsa Verde are accompanied by garlic and onions.

 Seaweed is a regular part of the diet in Japan, and up to 85 percent of seaweed’s fiber can be metabolized by specialized gut bacteria that have been acquired by Japanese folks over the centuries.
 Westerners evidently don’t eat enough seaweed to have acquired these bacteria in their gut biome, as yet.
 But here at wildbrine, we’re working on it by offering products like our organic Arame-Ginger Sauerkraut, packed with beneficial bacteria and a portion of arame—a species of kelp seaweed—for flavor and to lure those seaweed-digesting bacteria into their new home: you.